Lindsey2019/wedding-website/README.md

 5:30 PM  <br />**

 # So, Where is it?
 In the afternoon, we will be having a small, private ceremony with our family.
-The reception afterwards will be held at The Gallery, at the University of The British Columbia, and we hope to see you there!
+The reception afterwards will be held at The Gallery, at the University of British Columbia, and we hope to see you there!

 # How do I RSVP?
 Please send your RSVP to adamandlindseywedding@gmail.com.